hirosystems/chainhook/docs/getting-started.md

     cargo chainhook-install
     ```

-If you want to run chainhook as a service using Bitcoin, Stacks, you can understand the predicate design by following:
+If you want to start using Chainhook for extracting data from Bitcoin or Stacks, you can design your predicates using the following guides:
 - [how to use chainhook with bitcoin](how-to-use-chainhook-with-bitcoin.md) and
 - [how to use chainhook with stacks](how-to-use-chainhook-with-stacks.md).